yaquaholic/ScienceLogic-API/README.md

 ## Graphing SL1 data

 Any script starting with the word Graph does just that, graph data.
-I've included a few examples that hopefully deal with the various data structures that SL! returns.
+I've included a few examples that hopefully deal with the various data structures that SL1 returns.

 ## Updating SL1